Impact of PREX-II and combined Radio/NICER/XMM-Newton's mass-radius measurement of PSRJ0740+6620 on the dense matter equation of state: Acknowledgments

 \section{Acknowledgments}

+I thank the anonymous referee for the useful suggestions which has helped to improve this manuscript.
 I am indebted to Sukanta Bose, Rana Nandi, and Prasanta Char for useful discussions regarding this work.
 I gratefully acknowledge the use of high performance super-computing cluster Pegasus at IUCAA for this work.
 This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.